-The validity period of a licence may not be less than five years.
-In order to obtain a license, a licence applicant should submit an application and requisite documents to the relevant licensing body.
+In order to obtain a licence, a licence applicant should submit an application and requisite documents to the relevant licensing body.
 The licensing body makes a decision on whether to issue or refuse the application within a period not exceeding 45 working days from the date of receipt of the application and supporting documents.